Parking Lot & Area Lighting

 Most existing parking and area lighting applications utilize high intensity discharge (HID) lamps such as metal halide, high pressure sodium, and - if they are very old - mercury vapor lamps.

 Here are some comparison blogs you can read to learn about the differences in these types of lamps:

 - Lighting Comparison: LED vs Metal Halide Lights

 - Lighting Comparison: LED vs High Pressure Sodium (HPS) and Low Pressure Sodium (LPS)

 All HID lamps have some inherent characteristics that can lead to issues for those managing exterior lighting for an organization or facility.

-A solution focused supplier should ask you about your project objectives.
+A solution-focused supplier should ask you about your project objectives.
 Are there budget constraints, energy reduction targets, lighting performance requirements, etc?
-The appropriate partner will want to get an understanding of your desired OUTCOME, not just what specific products they can sell you.
+The appropriate partner will want to gain an understanding of your desired OUTCOME, not just what specific products they can sell you.
 Not all LED products are created equal.
 There are different levels of value from different manufacturers for different applications, and by working with a company that has the product expertise to recommend a solution that meets your project priorities, you will ultimately achieve the best results.